Oh, you want more?

 You make spätzle from flour, water and eggs to create small boiled gnocchi-like pieces.
 These are mixed with fried onions and grated cheese, then cooked (and often served) in a skillet or frying pan.

-The melted cheese adds the requisite flavour, so Viennese kitchens use stronger cheeses like Emmentaler, Bergkäse (mountain cheese), or even Cheddar.
+The melted cheese adds the requisite flavour, so Viennese kitchens use stronger cheeses like Emmentaler, Bergkäse, or even Cheddar.

 Käsespätzle tends to be associated with more mountainous regions that Vienna, but has become fairly universal in Austria.
 I suspect this is partly because it’s one of the few traditional dishes suitable for vegetarians.

 So many Knödel, so little time.
 Dumplings is the nearest translation, if dumplings were turned into a culinary art form.
-Which is a way of saying there are numerous different types, ranging from sweet desserts to things you find in your soup.
+Which is a way of saying we have numerous different types, ranging from sweet desserts to unexpected things you find in your soup.

 One or two Knödel make main courses, particularly the Fleischknödel variation (dumplings with a meat filling).
 And, of course, the bread-based Semmellknödel or Serviettenknödel forms an essential part of the Schweinsbraten experience.
 (More on the Knödel)